New Mexico Head-On Collision Lawyer

-Head-on collisions are very rare; however, they are often the most catastrophic auto accidents to occur on New Mexico’s roadways.
+Head-on collisions are very rare; however, they are often the most catastrophic car accidents to occur on New Mexico’s roadways.
 This is due to the combined force of two vehicles colliding in opposite directions.
-For example, if two vehicles, each traveling at 50 miles per hour, collide with each other, the impact would be equal to one vehicle colliding with a stationary object at 100 miles per hour.
+For example, if two cars, each traveling at 50 miles per hour, collide with each other, the impact would be equal to one car colliding with a stationary object at 100 miles per hour.

-When dealing with such a catastrophe, you need an experienced auto accident attorney on your side.
-Albuquerque auto accident attorney Andras Szantho is dedicated to helping motorists injured in a head-on collision seek justice.
+When dealing with such a catastrophe, you need an experienced New Mexico head-on collision attorney on your side.
+Albuquerque car accident attorney Andras Szantho is dedicated to helping motorists injured in a head-on collision seek justice.
 He has handled hundreds of claims just like yours and can fight for you every step of the way.
 Contact attorney Szantho today so you can learn more about all your legal options.